 Even if you only know a few words in Spanish, try and use them to have a conversation with someone.
 Have patience, and don’t give up.
 Who knows.
 With practice you might become an expert at traveling and conversing with locals in Spanish-speaking countries!

-Do you have any tips on learning basic Spanish phrases for travel?
+Do you have any tips on learning basic Spanish phrases for traveling Mexico?
 Drop a comment on our Facebook page with your favorite Spanish phrase.

 Ready to start planning your Mexico family trip?
 Take a look at these tips for putting together a Mexico travel budget.